Sanchita-nitr/Quiz-App/README.md

 - `public/` - Static assets like images and icons.
 - `quiz-app/` - Root project directory with configuration files.

-## License

-This project is licensed under the MIT License.

----

 This project is part of my portfolio and demonstrates my skills in modern web development with React, Next.js, and TypeScript.

-This project is deployed with [Vercel]([https://vercel.com/](https://quizapp-git-master-sanchita-priyadarshinees-projects.vercel.app/)) for seamless hosting and continuous deployment.
+This project is deployed with [Vercel]([https://quizapp-git-master-sanchita-priyadarshinees-projects.vercel.app/]) for seamless hosting and continuous deployment.